BShanrockSolberg/datasciencecoursera/getdataproj/tidytrial_code_book.md

 **tidytrial.txt** is a space-delimited file, with variable names in the first row and observations in later rows. column names and character-based values are surrounded by quotes, numeric values are not.

-The context for this data can be found in the [Samsung Smartphone Human activity study](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The context for this data can be found in the [Samsung Smartphone Human activity study](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) using a zip file as the *[data source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)*

 The unique key for **tidytrial.txt** is the combination of the first two columns:
 * **subject**   - A number from 1-30, each representing a test subject